-Cleo Barnett is a curator and artist born in New Zealand and based in the United States.
+Cleo Barnett is a curator, creative consultant, and strategist born in New Zealand and based in the United States.
 Her practice explores the relationship between space creation, engagement in the arts, and community liberation grounded in sustainability.

 Currently, Cleo works as the Program Director of Amplifier, a non-profit organization which builds visual media experiments in collaboration with contemporary artists, educators and community engagement, to amplify the voices of social movements.
 Cleo co-produced and co-curated multiple global public art campaigns including the iconic We The People Campaign, Women’s March on Washington, and March For Our Lives.
 The result was millions of iconic posters distributed and downloaded across the country, and building the non-profit into a globally recognized art and social justice organization.